-Disney bus driver among 12 arrested in Florida child predator sting, Sheriff says
+Disney bus driver among 12 arrested in Florida child predator sting, sheriff says

 “So if your bus was running late at Disney, he was busy taking pictures of himself and talking trash to what he thought was a little girl,” Judd said.

-Two of the suspects were from out of the state, according to deputies.
+Two of the suspects weren’t from Florida, according to deputies.
 Judd said one suspect — George Elec Matthews, 66, of Ozark, Alabama — was arrested by military police while heading to work at Fort Rucker in Alabama.

 The sheriff said Matthews had these chats both at home and at work.